 Clark quietly, but firmly, states that civilization begins with war and ends with boredom.
 Churchill said that Germany was proof that one could be cultured without being civilized.
 This is a distinction that Clark clearly believes, though he thinks art defines civilization.
 He thinks the abstract designs of the illuminated manuscripts produced by largely illiterate medieval monks superior to anything found in Islamic art.
 Did the BBC recently vet this program?
 The rebirth of high art in the 10th century was both a cause and a sign that civilization was returning.

-Clark obviously believes that Western Civilization, ie Western European civilization is unique.
-He states that having disappeared once that it can vanish again.
-This in 1969.
+Clark obviously believes that Western Civilization, ie Western European civilization, is unique.
+He states that having disappeared once it can vanish again.
+This was in 1969.
 It’s not necessary for me to make any further comments on current events.
 Maybe I’ll watch the second part.